domoticz/domoticz/dzVents/documentation/README.md

 The optional logging section allows you to override the global logging setting of dzVents as set in *Setup > Settings > Other > EventSystem > dzVents Log Level*.
 This can be handy when you only want this script to have extensive debug logging while the rest of your script executes silently.
 You have these options:

  - **level**: This is the log level you want for this script.
 Can be domoticz.LOG_INFO, domoticz.LOG_MODULE_EXEC_INFO, domoticz.LOG_DEBUG or domoticz.LOG_ERROR
  - **marker**: A string that is prefixed before each log message.
-That way you can easily create a filter in the Domoticz log to see just these messages.
+That way you can easily create a filter in the Domoticz log to see just these messages. **marker** defaults to scriptname

 Example:
 ```Lua